A Guide To Plumbing Vents

 Many people do not understand the importance of plumbing vents, and therefore, do not know how to take care of them when they are broken.
-We at Art Plumbing, AC & Electric share with you the low-down on everything you need to know about these unsung heroes of your plumbing system.
+We at Art Plumbing, Air Conditioning & Electric share with you the low-down on everything you need to know about these unsung heroes of your plumbing system.

 What Are Plumbing Vents?

 Perhaps you have seen a white pipe on your roof and wondered to yourself “what the heck is that?”
 Well, it’s most likely a plumbing vent.
 Inside your home there are pipes that link all of your plumbing fixtures, like a toilet or sink, where water or sewage drains.
 Often gases get caught in these pipes and need to be expelled.
 The purpose of a plumbing vent is to help regulate the air pressure in your plumbing system, just as the pipes drain the water, the vent is there to help get rid of any of the gases that have built-up in your plumbing system.

 Yes, it is.
 As we have mentioned, it’s really important to have gases deposited outside of your home.
 The reason for this is that they are dangerous if inhaled.
 Additionally, these vents help to bring oxygen in to the plumbing system which helps the breaking down of waste products more quickly and efficiently.

 The whole premise behind how plumbing vents work is that your plumbing requires neutral air pressure or else the waste will not move through the pipe.
 If the air pressure is very poor, then you might find that sewer gas may circulate back into your home and you may have a foul odor in the house.
 However, if you have a good neutral air pressure in the plumbing system you’ll find that the pipes create a vacuum which pulls gas and waste through the system more quickly.
 This is obviously an abridged version of how plumbing vents work, and if you would like more information you can ask one of our professional plumbers the next time you call.